API Reference¶

 from stardag.config import get_config

-config = get_config() print(config.api.url) print(config.target.roots)
+config = get_config() if config.registry: print(config.registry.url) print(config.target.roots)

 load_config